-- 1. When students registered, Home Language Survey (HLS) is given to be filled out by parents. - 2.
-If parents write that language other than English is spoken at home, school must administer W-APT screener. - 3.
-If the overall score of WIDA New Screener is less proficient, then the school will refer students for EL services through MISD or provide its own language development services. - 4.
+- 1. When students register, Home Language Survey (HLS) is given to be filled out by parents. - 2.
+If parents write that language other than English is spoken at home, the school must administer a W-APT screener.

+- 3. If the overall score of WIDA New Screener is less than 5.0, then the school will refer students for - 4.
 Prior to referring students to MISD EL services, EL student's information must be uploaded in the PowerSchool Data System in the "LEP History" section.
 This is done by designated school personnel. - 5.
 Forms to send to MISD Bilingual/EL Program are: - a.
 MISD Teacher Referral Form - b.
 New Screener scores report - c.
 Home Language Survey (HLS)